Champagne socialist

 The term references champagne as a symbol of affluence.

 Champagne socialist is a political term commonly used in the United Kingdom.
 It is a popular epithet that implies a degree of hypocrisy, and it is closely related to the concept of the liberal elite.
 The phrase is generally used to describe self-identified anarchists, communists, and socialists whose luxurious lifestyles, metonymically including consumption of champagne, are ostensibly in conflict with their political beliefs.
 In more inflammatory contexts, it can be exaggerated to describe privileged individuals who express support for any policy or cause at all that addresses economic inequality.

+Meaning

+"Champagne socialist" is a pejorative which refers to the perceived hypocrisy between advocating for socialist ideals and enjoying affluent lifestyles.

+Ed Rooksby writing for The Guardian says that the apparent contradiction depends on how socialism and equality are understood.
+He writes that socialism does not necessarily mean absolute equality, but rather where everyone has equal access to the resources they require in order to flourish.